humanode-network/vortex-simulator/docs/vortex-simulation-api-contract.md

 - These are **DTOs** (network-safe JSON), not React UI models.
 - Anywhere the UI currently uses `ReactNode` in `src/data/mock/*`, the API will return **strings** (plain text or Markdown) and the UI will render them.
-- This contract is defined now, but most read endpoints are not implemented yet.
-In Phase 2c/4 we will initially serve these DTOs from the `read_models` table seeded by `scripts/db-seed.ts`.
+- These endpoints are implemented in Phase 2c in two modes:
+  - DB mode: reads from Postgres `read_models` (seeded by `scripts/db-seed.ts`).
+  - Inline mode: `READ_MODELS_INLINE=true` serves the same payloads from the in-repo seed builder (`db/seed/readModels.ts`) for local dev/tests without a DB.
+- For local dev/tests without a DB, we currently support `READ_MODELS_INLINE=true` to serve the same payloads from the in-repo seed builder (`db/seed/readModels.ts`).

 ## Conventions